IKIM-Essen/ClusterDocs/docs/course/class-10-notebook-to-service.md

 # Class 10: From notebooks to governed project services

+This includes model-backed research services.
+A trained model, embedding index, or AI inference endpoint inherits the governance of its source data and requires the same reviewable service boundary as any other protected project application.

 This class helps you decide when a notebook should remain a notebook, when a Shiny or Python web app is appropriate, and when computation should move into a Slurm workflow.

 ## Learning goals